-- The inside of the protection must be smooth.
-The rounded rigid part of the protection must be placed around the inside of the fetlock; No additional elements may be used in conjunction with the protection. - 2.5 For all Competitions excluding Young Horse style classes, any hind leg protections that has been found to be over tensioned to the point of being cruel or detrimental to the Horse's welfare in the opinion of the Judge/Steward, may be penalised.
+- All hind leg protections must have a maximum interior length of 16 centimetres; the width of the fastener must be at least five centimetres (refer to FEI Jumping Stewards' Manual on the FEI website for diagram). - The rounded protective element of the boot must be placed around the inside of the fetlock. - The inside of the boot must be smooth, that is, the surface must be even and there may not be any pressure points on the inside of the boot; for the avoidance of doubt, stitching on the inside of the protective element that attaches the inner lining to the boot, is permitted.
+Sheepskin linings are allowed. - Only non-elastic Velcro-type fasteners are permitted; no hooks, buckles, clips or other methods of attaching the fasteners may be used. - No additional elements may be added to or inserted in the boot itself, other than a protective flap, providing it is soft and clearly intended for protection only. - Fetlock rings may be used for protective purposes providing they are properly adjusted and providing the total weight of equipment on the horse's leg does not exceed 500 grams (see JRs 257.2.3). - 2.5 For all Competitions excluding Young Horse style classes, any hind leg protections that has been found to be over tensioned to the point of being cruel or detrimental to the Horse's welfare in the opinion of the Judge/Steward, may be penalised.
 Athletes shall remove and reapply boots that are suspected of being over tensioned on at the Judge's or Steward's request at any time, at any show in Australia.